wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.txt

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and to monitor system resources

-- Filebeat monitors log files and forwards the specified logs to Elasticsearch.
+- Filebeat monitors log files

-- Metricbeat collects and transports metrics to Elasticsearch.
+- Metricbeat collects and transports system metrics

 The configuration details of each machine may be found below.